-We’ve been doing a little bit of Fall decorating around here, adding some pretty Autumn colors to our kitchen and breakfast room.
-It’s no secret that Autumn is my favorite season, and bringing it into our kitchen this year was simple, easy, and uncomplicated…..which just happens to be my favorite way to decorate these days!
+It’s no secret that Autumn is my favorite season, and bringing in touches of this season was simple, easy, and uncomplicated…..which just happens to be my favorite way to decorate these days!

 Several months ago, we added touches of copper to our kitchen, and the warmth of the copper works beautifully with the colors of Autumn.

 Growing up, my mother would always head to the nursery and buy mums as soon as they were available, to herald in the season.
 I have always carried on that the same tradition.
 Nothing says “Autumn” like big potted mums in beautiful colors!

 This year was no different, and I loved finding these pinkish/purple mums.

 An old salvaged architectural capital was an excellent “vase” for displaying a pot of the mums on the kitchen counter.

 We’ll enjoy them in the kitchen for awhile, then I’ll move them outside to the porch, and eventually plant them in the yard.

 We have a dry bar in our kitchen, and I always love adding a few seasonal touches here as well.